Bold (band): 2005–present: Reunion

 Bold re-united in 2005 with Warnke on vocals, Capone on guitar, Brooks on bass and Vinny Panza on drums.
 John Porcelly, who periodically played with the band in the 1980s, later joined on second guitar.
 To coincide with the re-union, Revelation released the retrospective CD The Search: 1985–1989, which contains the band's entire recorded output.

 Warnke and Porcelly left in 2006, effectively breaking up the band.
 The band's recordings from the period after they got back together, although allegedly completed, have yet to surface.
 A European tour with replacement members was planned for Summer 2007, but did not happen.

 In June 2012, Bold played the EPIC Revelation Records 25 Year Anniversary shows at The Glasshouse in Pomona, California.
 Also on the bill were Youth of Today, Gorilla Biscuits, Sick of It All, Shai Hulud, No for an Answer, Statue and Underdog.
 During October of that same year, Bold took part in Revelation's 25th Anniversary East Coast shows at Irving Plaza.

-This Is Hardcore Fest 2014 was Bold's most recent performance.
+In June 2025, Bold, with Porcelly on guitar, played a series of shows on the West Coast and is slated for an East Coast run in late July with Youth Of Today.